-The ZIF socket of the programming modules is considered as consumables.
-The life cycle of the programming module ZIF socket is generally from 5.000 to 10.000 mechanical cycles, even if the life cycle of some specialized BGA ZIF sockets can be about 500.000 mechanical cycles.
-Programmed devices, environment and ZIF socket maintenance have direct influence to actual electrical lifetime of ZIF socket (it means that ZIF socket does not cause programming failures yet).
+The ZIF socket of the programmer and the socket converters are considered as consumables.
+The life cycle of the ZIF socket of the programmer' is about 25.000 mechanical cycles.
+The life cycle of ZIF sockets of the socket converters is in generally from 5.000 to 10.000 mechanical cycles, even if the life cycle of some specialized BGA ZIF sockets can be about 500.000 mechanical cycles.
+Programmed devices, environment and ZIF maintenance have direct influence to actual electrical lifetime of ZIF socket (it means that ZIF socket does not cause programming failures yet).
 Keep fingers away from contacts of ZIF socket, because contacts of the ZIF socket fouled by smear and grime from fingers may cause the programming failures.
 Change the ZIF socket or the socket converter if you noticed increased number of programming failures.